adner/adner.github.io/_posts/2025-07-13-llm-evaluation.markdown

 If you are interested in the technical setup of the demo, I plan to do a separate blog post on that topic.

+**Pro-tip**: Right-click the animated gifs, and select "Open in new browser window", to see a zoomed in version.

 ## Model evaluation
 First, a few notes on the evaluation methodology.
 There are, of course, countless ways to evaluate LLMs, and there are surely much better methods than the one I am using here.
 Additionally, the non-deterministic nature of LLMs means you might get completely different results on different evaluation runs.
 In other words—evaluation is hard to do right, and your mileage may vary. 🙂